kubernetes/enhancements/keps/sig-api-machinery/3157-watch-list/README.md

 Consider the following in developing a version skew strategy for this
 enhancement:
-- Does this enhancement involve coordinating behavior in the control plane and in the kubelet?
-How does an n-2 kubelet without this feature available behave when this feature is used?
+- Does this enhancement involve coordinating behavior in the control plane and nodes?
+- How does an n-3 kubelet or kube-proxy without this feature available behave when this feature is used?
+- How does an n-1 kube-controller-manager or kube-scheduler without this feature available behave when this feature is used?
 - Will any other components on the node change?
 For example, changes to CSI, CRI or CNI may require updating that component before the kubelet.
 -->